“ It takes time - loose, unstructured dreamtime - to experience nature in a meaningful way.”

 The "Documents" section of this website includes a gear list of things that he should bring to camp, as well as a list of things that he shouldn't bring to camp.
 Some items on the gear list are: his knife and a sturdy leather glove, candles, a musical instrument, and sleeping bag/bed roll.

 What if my son gets sick or hurt?

 In a back room of the food shelter is "Trudy's" (named for our nurse who has been with us since we opened), which is the Night Eagle medical station.
 The medical station contains emergency medical supplies as well as secure storage for both over-the-counter and prescription medications that you may require.
 Every day Trudy visits with campers who have any medical concerns or medical requirements.
-One staff member is also designated as the 'medic' and is either a nurse, a Wilderness Emergency Medical Technician, a Wilderness First Responder, or a counselor trained in Wilderness First Aid.
+One staff member is also designated as the "medic" and is either a Registered Nurse, a Wilderness Emergency Medical Technician, a Wilderness First Responder, or a counselor trained in Wilderness First Aid.
 Should the need arise, there are 24-hour medical and dental facilities in a close proximity of camp.

 If my son takes medicine every day, who will give him his medicine?

 If your son takes medicine every morning, then our RN Trudy will administer his medication.
 If he takes medicine everyday at lunch time, dinner time, or bedtime, then our medic will administer his medication.